 1. Community members, city staffers and city leaders–everyone–can complete the PlacesForBikes Community Survey.
 This annual survey assesses how people feel about biking in their city or town, and collects information about people’s favorite local places to ride.

 2. Every city and town can designate one city staffer to complete the PlacesForBikes City Snapshot, which gathers and summarizes information on recent- and planned bike improvements.
 This list helps determine the city’s acceleration score, recognizing places doing the most work today to make bicycling better tomorrow.

 3. City and town leaders can read (and share) the helpful advice found in our two PlacesForBikes guide books.
 Better Bicycling, Better Business: A Guide for Retailers offers advice to help grow riding (and business) in communities.
 The forthcoming City Leaders guide focuses on helping city leaders quickly develop better PlacesForBikes.

-4. City and town leaders as well as those in the bicycle business can attend the PlacesForBikes conference, May 1-3, 2018 in Indianapolis, Indiana.
+4. City and town leaders as well as those in the bicycle business can attend the annual PlacesForBikes conference.
 Everyone interested in better biking is welcome to attend, though we particularly encourage community delegations of three to five leaders to attend as teams to develop unified action plans for progress back home.